116Eyosi/alx-low_level_programming/0x18-dynamic_libraries/README.md

-This part focuses on Dynamic libraries
+How to use Dynamic libraries in C